Tablo Generation 4 Review: My #1 DVR Pick!

 Update: Problems with the Roku App

 As the Tablo Gen 4 has had more time in the marketplace, there have been many folks complaining online about bugs in the Roku app such as having it crash or reset unexpectedly.
-The solution for many has been to purchase a $20 ONN Android streaming box from Walmart.
+The solution many folks recommend on the forums is to purchase a $20 Onn Google TV streaming box from Walmart to use with the Tablo!

 Of course, no one should have to do that!
 Tablo customer support says they are aware of the issue and are releasing a solution.